-The ubiquitous antique glass rummer, of rummer glass if you prefer is perhaps one of the broadest classifications of drinking glasses, with a wide variety of shaped bowl, bucket bowls being amongst the most popular.
+The antique glass rummer, of rummer glass if you prefer is perhaps one of the broadest classifications of antique drinking glasses, with a wide variety of shaped bowl, bucket bowls being amongst the most popular.
 Baluster stem, plain stem, knopped stem and some twist stem styles, other finishes and decoration falling under the broad remit of the name.
 With its derivation firmly entrenched in the parochial adoption of the German name roemer - glasses originating from Holland and the Rhineland with considerably smaller bowls and often seen in old masters paintings - the accepted classic "anglicised form" dictates that it should have a commodious bowl, short stem and substantial foot, the design pattern for the 19th century Victorian rummer.

 It is difficult not to be too dismissive of antique drinking glasses often made in a plain fashion or in sets for use by the public at large, or even within the tavern trade, but it must not be forgotten that there are notable examples of almost every type of glassware, no matter how commonplace the majority of pieces may seem to be.
 The Victorian glass rummer is no exception, and with diversity having elicited many different forms, Victorian artistry has given rise to some exceptional pieces.
 From flashed colouration applied to the edges of moulded petal scaling through finely detailed cutting to remarkable engraving which took advantage of the relatively large, plain faces to accommodate meticulous and intricate images in intaglio, there are many rummers which are particularly eye catching, and they can make for an engaging collection if one seeks out these more fetching examples.